wpmovielibrary/wpmovielibrary/readme.txt

 == Changelog ==

+== 1.1.0 ==

+* Features - Implements shortcodes
+* Features - Create 8 new shortcodes
+* Features - Create 16+ aliases for specific shortcodes
+* Features - New default poster
+* Tweak - Better display of directors, actors and genres in fronted, metadata are now matched against existing taxonomies to provide relevant links
+* Tweak - Custom archive pages pagination
+* Tweak - Custom archive pages specific titles
+* Tweak - Show a dash instead of empty metadata in frontend
+* Tweak - Add default runtime and release date/time formats
+* Tweak - Limited number of items in Collections and Actors Widgets to lighten loading time
+* Tweak - Updated default poster
+* Dev - Better use of filters to display movie metadata and details and handle shortcodes and metadata aliases
+* Dev - Cleaner Widgets views
+* Fix - JavaScript bug in the movie editor preventing from manually setting a featured image after metadata import
+* Fix - missing links on directors when a movie has two or more directors
+* Fix - frontend PHP Warning when movie runtime is empty
+* Fix - JavaScript bug when setting collections in movie editor
+* Fix - Warnings on plugin activation when updating settings

 = 1.0.2 =
 * Fix - Markup error in readme
 * Fix - Wrong PHP version requirement (PHP 5.3 required, not 5.2) - Thanks Ravavamouna